ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/monday/Intro2CLI.md

 **17\.** Create symbolic link

 Creating symbolic link is a way to avoid copying files into multiple locations, which in turn increases the usage of disk space unnecessarily.
-The command is in the format of ***ln -s [target] [linklocation]***.
+The command is in the format of ***ln -s [linklocation] [target]***.

     ln -s /home/jli/symlink.txt symlink.txt
     ls -l symlink.txt